-- Expensive – basement foundations are expensive compared to other foundations.
-This is simply because they take more time to make and use more materials.
+- Expensive – basement foundations are expensive when held next to other foundations.
+This is because they take more time to make and use more materials.
 Otherwise, they are affordable for what you get.

-- Not Waterproof – although concrete is fairly water-resistant, basements are susceptible to flooding.
-When this happens, it can ruin anything that you have in your basement though it usually doesn’t immediately comprise the structure.
+- Not Waterproof – although concrete is water-resistant, basements are susceptible to flooding.
+When this happens, it can ruin anything that you have in your basement though it doesn’t right away comprise the structure.

 - Dark And Dank – basments are dark and dank.
 If you don’t keep things dry, then mold can grow and a musty smell appears.
 Not to mention, there is little to no sunlight unless you add basement windows.

 A crawlspace foundation is a foundation that is like a mini-basement.
 There is just enough from underneath for someone to crawl under and make repairs.
 It is common because it isn’t difficult to make nor is it expensive.

 - Easy Access – crawlspace foundations are easy to access.
 You can make repairs and check to see how everything is going s often as you like.
 It won’t comprise the structural integrity or anything doing so.

 - Earthquake Protection – because crawlspace foundations lift up and the weight is dispersed over the area, they are earthquake resistant.
 The same can be said for pier foundations as well.